-American Heart Association Heart Education Exhibit Centerpiece Structural Design, Engineering, Fiber Optics by G. Edward Brooks Research, Sculpting, Color Rendition by Barbara Brooks
+American Heart Association Heart Education Exhibit Centerpiece Structural Design, Engineering, Fiber Optics by George E. Brooks Research, Sculpting, Color Rendition by Barbara Brooks

 7' Tall, Soft To The Touch, Replica of a Human Heart, American Heart Association, Heart Health Education Center Exhibit Centerpiece ca. 1995